AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation: Related works

-\parhead{Synthetic Data for 3D Hand Pose Est. and the Synthetic-to-Real Gap. } Collecting large-scale real 3D hand annotations is not easy, especially for hand-object interactions where hands are small and heavily occluded.
-This challenge is even greater for RGB-D, as large datasets with well-aligned depth and reliable 3D labels are scarce, and depth quality varies across sensors.
-Therefore, synthetic data provides a practical way to scale supervision while obtaining paired RGB-D observations with full 3D ground truth.
+\parhead{Synthetic data for 3D hand pose estimation and transfer.} Collecting large-scale real 3D hand annotations is difficult, especially for hand-object interactions where hands are small, articulated, and frequently occluded.
+This challenge is even greater for RGB-D learning, since large datasets with well-aligned depth and reliable 3D labels remain scarce.
+Synthetic data therefore provides a practical way to scale supervision while obtaining paired RGB-D observations with full 3D ground truth.

-As summarized in \cref{tab:synthetic_dataset_summary}, existing synthetic hand datasets cover both single-hand and hand-object settings but often trade off scale, realism, and modality coverage.
-Early datasets such as RHD~\cite{zimmermann2017rhd} provide aligned depth, but at a relatively modest scale and without arm context or object-induced occlusions.
-Hand-object datasets such as ObMan~\cite{hasson2019obman} introduce object interactions, yet are limited in realism and scale.
-More recent large-scale efforts improve realism with HDR backgrounds and dynamic lighting, such as Re:InterHand~\cite{moon2023re-interhand} and RenderIH~\cite{li2023renderih}, but are primarily released as RGB data without aligned depth, explicit modeling of arm and object occlusion.
-As a result, depth, arm context, and hand-object occlusions are rarely available together at a large scale.

-Beyond dataset design, synthetic-to-real transfer remains challenging.
-Zhao \etal~\cite{zhao2025analyzing} analyze this gap by factorizing the synthetic hand generation pipeline and building \emph{benchmark-matched} synthetic counterparts (\eg SynFrei/SynDex) by re-rendering real poses/shapes/cameras with controlled augmentations.
-Their results suggest that closing the gap requires more than scaling data: adding forearm context improves wrist localization; diverse backgrounds and textures help, but quickly saturate.
-Besides, realistic hand-object interactions and occlusions are critical for interaction benchmarks.

-Inspired by these findings, and by prior successes in other relevant tasks such as object pose estimation~\cite{wen2024foundationpose} and single-image 3D reconstruction~\cite{sam3dteam2025sam3d3dfyimages, zhang2024clay, xiang2024structured, li2025dso,wu2025amodal3r,jiang2026mesh4d} that benefit from training with large-scale synthetic data, we build a large-scale synthetic RGB-D dataset that jointly addresses scale and realism by including arm context, hand-object occlusions, and aligned depth rendering with rich 3D annotations.
-While existing real-world datasets are predominantly RGB, ours serves as a drop-in co-training source by scaling RGB training and, when paired with depth, providing additional geometric constraints.
+As summarized in Tab.~\ref{tab:synthetic_dataset_summary}, prior synthetic hand datasets cover different aspects of this problem, including aligned depth~\cite{zimmermann2017rhd}, hand-object interaction~\cite{hasson2019obman}, and more realistic rendering with HDR backgrounds and dynamic lighting~\cite{moon2023re-interhand,li2023renderih}.
+However, existing datasets rarely provide scale, realistic rendering, arm context, object-induced occlusion, and aligned depth together.
+Recent analysis of the synthetic-to-real gap further suggests that forearm context, interaction realism, occlusion, and rendering variation are important factors for transfer~\cite{zhao2025analyzing}.
+We provide a more detailed comparison with prior synthetic datasets in Appx.~\ref{app:synthetic_dataset_discussion}.